linto-ai/linto-stt/nemo/README.md

 #### NUM_THREADS environment variable

-The number of threads per [worker](#concurrency-environment-variable) can be set with the `NUM_THREADS` environment variable.
+Set the number of threads per [worker](#concurrency-environment-variable) using the `NUM_THREADS` environment variable. with the `NUM_THREADS` environment variable.
 The default value is the number of threads available on the host machine.
 Having a higher `NUM_THREADS` will speed up the transcription.
-The transcription time is not linear with the number of threads.
+Note that transcription speed does not scale linearly with the number of threads.
 For example, transcribing 4mins30s with model `MODEL=linagora/linto_stt_fr_fastconformer` took:
 - 38 seconds with `NUM_THREADS=2`
 - 25.4 seconds with `NUM_THREADS=4`